 These memories were submitted by Jean Young, nee Bircher, and refer largely to Bircher’s grocers.
 The photographs were also provided by Jean.
-You can click on each image to see a larger version of it.

 I was born at 294 Barton Street.
 My father had a grocery shop and we lived behind the shop – my mother, father and my brother Roy.
 We had a happy life there – Barton Street was a friendly neighbourhood, everyone helped everyone.

 When war was declared I remember my father and neighbours wheelbarrowing sand from across the road from a builder’s yard – I got a ride in the barrow!
 I think they used it to fill sand bags.

 My father always said that he was the first ‘takeaway’ in Gloucester as he used to make faggots and customers brought their bowls in and dad filled them with faggots and peas for them to collect!